nuuuwan/news_lk3_data/README.md

 *2024-07-16 10:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/100547/presidential-election-date-to-be-announced-this-month) · `en`

 The date for the upcoming Presidential Election will be announced before the end of this month, according to the Chairman of the Elections Commission of Sri Lanka, R.M.A.L.
 Rathnayake.

+Speaking during a special press conference on Tuesday (16), he also said that nothing will affect the holding of the election on that date.

+Mr. Ratnayake also said that anyone can consider these dates which are determined in accordance with the Constitution and the President’s Act.

+He added that the accepting of nominations for the presidential poll should be carried out between the 16th and 21st day after the publishing of the notice of the poll.

+The chairman also explained that the presidential election should be held within 4-6 weeks from the date of acceptance of nominations.

 ◼️